Unforgiven (2002): Storylines

 Another main feud on the SmackDown! brand was between SmackDown!
-General Manager, Stephanie McMahon and Raw General Manager Eric Bischoff.
-It all started when Billy and Chuck had a commitment ceremony on the September 12 episode of SmackDown!.
-The priest of the ceremony was later to be revealed as Bischoff in disguise.
-He had Billy and Chuck attacked by 3 Minute Warning, setting up a tag team match scheduled for Unforgiven.
-If 3 Minute Warning won, Stephanie would be forced to participate in "Hot Lesbian Action" with two other women.
-Had Billy and Chuck won, Bischoff would have had to kiss Stephanie's buttocks.
+General Manager Stephanie McMahon and Raw General Manager Eric Bischoff.
+The feud started when Billy and Chuck had a commitment ceremony on the September 12 episode of SmackDown!.
+The priest of the ceremony was later revealed to be Bischoff in disguise, and Bischoff had 3-Minute Warning (Jamal and Rosey) attack Billy and Chuck, setting up a tag team match at Unforgiven.
+On the September 16 episode of Raw, Bischoff proposed a stipulation for the match: if 3 Minute Warning won, Stephanie would be forced to participate in "Hot Lesbian Action" with two other lesbians, but if Billy and Chuck won, Bischoff would have to kiss Stephanie's buttocks.

 Another feud on the Raw brand was between Molly Holly and Trish Stratus for the WWE Women's Championship.
 Four months prior, Holly and Stratus began a feud which lead to a Women's Championship match between the two at King of the Ring in which Holly defeated Stratus to win the title.
 On the June 24 episode of Raw, Holly proclaimed that she had bought dignity and respect back to the Women's Championship by not being a "tramp who sleeps her way to the top" referring to Stratus.
 On the July 15 episode of Raw, Holly successfully defended her title against Stratus.
 On the September 2 episode of Raw, Stratus and Bubba Ray Dudley defeated Chris Nowinski and Holly in a mixed tag team match.

 Event

-Before the event aired live on pay-per-view, a dark match took place in which Rey Mysterio defeated Chavo Guerrero.
+Before the event aired live on pay-per-view, Rey Mysterio defeated Chavo Guerrero in a dark match.